jdidion/atropos/doc/guide.rst

 comes before the second.
 Enable this file format by adding the ``--interleaved`` option to the command-line.
 For example::

-    cutadapt --interleaved -q 20 -a ACGT -A TGCA -o trimmed.fastq reads.fastq
+    atropos --interleaved -q 20 -a ACGT -A TGCA -o trimmed.fastq reads.fastq

 The output FASTQ file will also be written interleaved.
-Cutadapt will detect if the input file is not properly interleaved by checking whether read names match and whether the file contains an even number of entries.
+Atropos will detect if the input file is not properly interleaved by checking whether read names match and whether the file contains an even number of entries.